'This is a circus': Councillors chastised in heated golf lease debate

 “This is a circus.”

-Springfield Golf Club has asked its landlord, Rotorua Lakes Council, to work on a new lease as the current one would expire in 2027 with no right of renewal.
+Springfield Golf Club has asked its landlord, Rotorua Lakes Council, to work on a new lease as the current one is set to expire in 2027 with no right of renewal.

 In the latest meeting, however, they again postponed providing negotiation parameters as they directed chief executive Andrew Moraes to look into another option and report back as soon as possible.